NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/deploy.md

 ## Inspecting an existing deployment

-Hardhat Ignition provides a task to understand the current status of an existing deployment.
-To use it, you should run
+To check on the current status of a deployment, run:

 ```sh
 npx hardhat ignition status DeploymentId
 ```

-For example, if we run it with the deployment from the [Quick Start guide](../getting-started/index.md#quick-start), we'd get something like this
+If you run it on the [Quick Start guide](../getting-started/index.md#quick-start) project after executing the deploying, you'd see something like this:

 ```
 $ npx hardhat ignition status chain-31337